 Your dark-colored siding may need more maintenance than light siding, depending on how much sunlight your home gets and how well it’s shaded by trees (or not).
 But again, if you have Hardie siding on your home, it’s actually warrantied for 15 years against chipping, flaking, and peeling.
 So if you want a dark-colored home, and you don’t want any extra maintenance, it pays to go with James Hardie.

 Does Dark Siding Make a Home Look Smaller?

 If you’re worried about your home looking smaller, simply apply the dark color to your property’s lower portion, and use a lighter hue on the top.
 Dark colors suggest stability, style, and performance.

 Color Never Looked so Beautiful!

 You deserve the finest materials in your Denver home, and James Hardie fiber cement gives you extreme durability, outstanding weather resistance, and unmatched longevity.
 (How does up to 50 years sound?)

-As certified James Hardie Preferred contractors, our Refined Exteriors team is trained by the manufacturer themselves to install your siding with precision and according to their strict standards, ensuring your 30-year warranty will be honored.
+As certified James Hardie Elite Preferred Contractors, our Refined Exteriors team is trained by the manufacturer themselves to install your siding with precision and according to their strict standards, ensuring your 30-year warranty will be honored.